agateblue/django-dynamic-preferences/docs/index.rst

 What is dynamic-preferences ?
 *****************************

-Dynamic-preferences is a Django app designed to manage your project settings.
+Dynamic-preferences is a Django app, BSD-licensed, designed to manage your project settings.
 While most of the time, a `settings.py` file is sufficient, there are some situations where you need something more flexible, such as per-user settings and per-site settings.